n0b0dy-su/cripto_scripts/README.md

 # Scripts for crypto stuff

-Shell scripts for consult data about cryptocurrencies
+Bash scripts for consult data about cryptocurrencies

 ## cripto_query: